DoctaGrace/FundDisBuziness/README.md

   Upon running the 'FDBClient' class, users will be presented with a host of command options.
 Below are commands and their corresponding explanations.

   newev - Creates a new event.
 This command requires an event name, amount to raise, and deadline.
-  Each provided parameter should be seperated by a '-' symbol.
+  Each provided parameter should be separated by a '-' symbol.
 Target amount values should be of the format: '1000.00' and date values should be of the format 'MM/DD/YYYY'.
   Example: newev - New Fundraising Event Name - 1000.00 - 09/22/2054.

   disev - Displays every past or current event instance.